-Although Rushmore is now enshrined as one of the great movies of the ’90s – one that introduced audiences to Jason Schwartzman, solidified Wes Anderson’s status as an artful filmmaker and started the second act of Bill Murray’s incredible career – it was but a modest hit when released in December 1998.
-So modest, in fact, that the film’s soundtrack didn’t come out until nearly two months after Rushmore hit theaters (on Feb.
-2, 1999).
+Rushmore is now enshrined as one of the great movies of the ’90s, as it introduced audiences to Jason Schwartzman, solidified Wes Anderson’s status as an artful filmmaker and started the second act of Bill Murray’s incredible career.

 “He had the score all planned out before the movie began, he had the whole soundtrack done,” Schwartzman said on the commentary track for Rushmore’s Criterion Collection DVD release.
 Anderson “gave me a tape of the entire soundtrack [before shooting] and he had every scene that it was for.
 It put it together in such a clear way for me.”

 The selected songs, artists and eras of music had a pronounced impact not just within the finished film, but on the making of Rushmore.
 The choices of the Rolling Stones’ “I Am Waiting” and the Faces' “Ooh La La” altered how Anderson and Wilson conceived their corresponding scenes.
 The look and attitude of Max Fischer (Schwartzman) and his father Bert (Seymour Cassel) were inspired by musicians (the brash, but jacket-and-tie-constrained, Kinks for Max; ’50s “cool jazz” pianist Dave Brubeck for Bert).
 And the pacing and timing of the Who’s “A Quick One, While He’s Away” dictated how Anderson shot and edited the feud montage between Max and Mr. Blume (Murray).